brucemack/WARS-Birdhouse/README.md

 Related Technology
 ==================

-* LoRaHAM (https://github.com/travisgoodspeed/loraham): A great open-source project that appears to have explored some similar territory.
-The project appears to be inactive at this time.
-* AREDN (Amateur Radio Emergency Mesh Network): A cool system that leverages WIFI technology to create off-grid IP networks that support emergency communications.
+* AREDN (Amateur Radio Emergency Mesh Network): A very cool system that leverages WIFI technology to create off-grid IP networks that support emergency communications.
+These guys are doing much higher speeds and are using much more sophisticated hardware.
 The WARS Birdhouse project uses a different wireless technology and is not interoperable with the ARDEN system.
-ARDEN is designed for much higher bandwidth.
 See https://www.arednmesh.org.
+* LoRaHAM (https://github.com/travisgoodspeed/loraham): A great open-source project that explored some similar territory.
+The project appears to be inactive at this time.
 * LoRaWAN: A cool system that uses LoRa stations organized in a star topology.
 The hub of each star is a gateway to the public internet.
 This technology uses encryption and is not legal for amateur projects.

 Reference Material